Study a Unique Celtic Programme in Scotland

 This survey course is an introduction to Scottish Gaelic literature from the 17th century to the modern day.
 Scottish Gaelic has one of Europe's oldest secular literatures and this is an exciting choice for anyone with an interest in Scotland's history, literature and culture: it is taught using translated texts and originals for those whose Gaelic language is good enough.
 Students will gain new perspectives on key areas of Scottish society such as Jacobitism, the Clearances, the Highland Land Wars, the Celtic Twilight Movement and the Gaelic renaissance in the modern period.
 This course is suitable for anyone in Programme Year 2 with an interest in Scottish society.

-View detailed information about this courseSelect 90 credit points of level 3 Celtic & Anglo-Saxon courses from the list below.
+90 credit points of level 3 Celtic & Anglo-Saxon courses from the table of courses below.
 Plus further courses of choice to make up 120 credit points.

 Here in Scotland we have a world-class record of past human society.
 From the spectacularly preserved Neolithic settlement of Skara Brae to 19th century clearance villages, this course explores the broad sweep of Scottish prehistoric and historic archaeology.
 In lectures and a day long study trip students will get an in-depth insight into the archaeology of Scotland and will explore some of the major issues in human history: the origins of agriculture and monumentality, worldview and belief in the north, settlement and social structure, urbanism and the emergence of the modern world.